robinlegault/SSFCTP/README.md

 ### ARTICLE ABSTRACT

-The single-sink fixed-charge transportation problem is known to have many applications in the area of Manufacturing and Transportation as well to be an important subproblem of the fixed-charge transportation problem.
-However, even the best solutions of the literature do not succeed in fully exploiting the structure of this problem, to the point of being surpassed by modern general-purpose mixed-integer programming solvers for large instances.

-We introduce a novel reformulation of the problem and study its theoretical properties, which lead to a range of new upper and lower bounds as well as specific dominance relations, linear relaxations and filtering procedures.
+The single-sink fixed-charge transportation problem is known to have many applications in the area of manufacturing and transportation as well as being an important subproblem of the fixed-charge transportation problem.
+However, even the best algorithms from the literature do not fully leverage the structure of this problem, to the point of being surpassed by modern general-purpose mixed-integer programming solvers for large instances.
+We introduce a novel reformulation of the problem and study its theoretical properties.
+This reformulation leads to a range of new upper and lower bounds, dominance relations, linear relaxations, and filtering procedures.
 The resulting algorithm includes a heuristic phase and an exact phase, the main step of which is to solve a very small number of knapsack subproblems.

-Computational experiments are presented for existing and new types of data instances.
+Computational experiments are presented for existing and new types of instances.
 These tests indicate that the new algorithm systematically reduces the resolution time of the state-of-the-art exact methods by several orders of magnitude.

 ### DIRECTORY STRUCTURE

+`main.c` : simple example showing how to solve an instance of the SSFCTP using KTA

-`main.c` : example programs showing how to generate instances of the SSFCTP and how to solve them using the KTA
+`main_g2.c` : example showing how to solve multiple instances of the SSFCTP using KTA to collect statistics (instances of Group 2)

 `Makefile` : simple Makefile that can be used to execute the main file given as an example